 Kenneth Wilson, MA, CA

-Kenneth is a Chartered Accountant and a partner of PricewaterhouseCoopers.
-Now based in Glasgow he has worked in the past in their Toronto and London offices.
+Kenny is a Chartered Accountant and the PricewaterhouseCoopers Glasgow Office Senior Partner.
+He has worked in the past in their Toronto and London offices.
 He is also a founding and current trustee of The Glasgow Hawks Sports Trust whose aim is to promote rugby in schools in the west of Glasgow.
 He grew up in Kilmacolm and was educated at Kelvinside Academy and Aberdeen University.
 He lives in Kilmacolm and is married to Sharen.
-They have two children, Jamie and Sarah, who are both at St Columba's.
-His hobbies are rugby, golf, skiing and tennis.
+They have two children, Jamie and Sarah.
+Jamie was educated at St Columba's before going on to university and Sarah is currently at St Columba's in SVI.
+His hobbies are rugby, golf and skiing.

 Guy Clark, FSI, JP, Her Majesty's Lord-Lieutenant of Renfrewshire